OVERVIEW

 The "Armed Forces' Tax Guide"

-While most service members file the shortest, simplest tax forms, others must complete additional forms and schedules so they can take advantage of subtle differences in tax law pertaining only to service members.
+While most service members file the shortest, simplest tax forms, others have to complete additional forms and schedules so they can take advantage of subtle differences in tax law pertaining only to service members.
 Internal Revenue Service Publication 3, "Armed Forces' Tax Guide," details special tax situations for those serving in the Army, Navy, Air Force, Marines or Coast Guard.

 Moving expenses